Featured Article from Software Licensing

 How to Minimize Oracle Database Licensing Cost in a VMware Virtual Environment

-Installing an Oracle database instance on a virtual machine hosted by a VMware ESX server is a tricky proposition.
+Installing an Oracle (News - Alert) database instance on a virtual machine hosted by a VMware ESX server is a tricky proposition.
 Specifically, since Oracle doesn't recognize third-party soft partitioning technologies in terms of licensing database instances, the result can end up being very costly.
 However, there are ways to achieve this goal while actually cutting down on costs.

 A recent blog post from Vincent Brasseur on the Flexera Software blog outlines a simple scenario to do so.